 If you experience technical difficulties, including equipment failures, during your online exam, you can apply to defer the exam under the condition that you were prevented from accessing the actual exam content (refer to 3.8.2 for deferred assessment process).
 If you encounter technical difficulties part way through your exam, you can apply for special consideration.
 Adequate supporting documentation (e.g., a screenshot of the system error preferably including a date/time record, or proof of contacting the relevant help service etc.) will be required.
-For exams using ProctorU, students are expected to sit a practice test prior to their final exam, using the same equipment they will use on the day of their final exam.
+For exams using ProctorU, students are expected to sit a practice test using the same equipment they will use on the day of their final exam, prior to the day of the final exam.
 If you have not undertaken a practice test and experience technical issues on the day of the final exam, you may not be eligible for a deferred assessment.